pan-vlados/clixmlcreds/README.md

 # clixmlcreds

 > Simple solution to call Windows prompt for credentials through PowerShell command Get-Credential.
 Result of command above will be exported in xml using Windows Data Protection API (Export-Clixml PowerShell command).
-> Allow you to store your credentials and reuse it in scripts call `CredentialManager.read(...)`.
+> Allow you to store your credentials and reuse it in scripts by `CredentialManager.read(...)`.

 ## Usage